 Close doors – Want Fido to stop drinking out of the toilet?
 Keep the bathroom door shut.
 Hey, no one said this stuff had to be complicated.

 Outdoor kennels – Living in the backyard should not be a full time deal for your dog, and let me tell you, leaving a dog to his own devices out in the yard is the best way to guarantee he’ll get into trouble.
 But there may be times when Fido will have to hang out in the backyard by himself.
 So if you have anything out there that you don’t want him getting into, you might want to invest in a small kennel.
 They’re not cheap, but definitely worth their weight in saved sanity.

 Management is not training.
 Instead, it can be used in combination with training to make the process easier, or, when you don’t have time to train, as temporary fix.

-Got a new dog or puppy?
-Until he’s learned the rules and you are satisfied with his behavior, don’t let him have free run of the house.
+Got a new dog?
+Until he’s learned the rules and you are satisfied with his behavior, don’t let him have much freedom in the house.